malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Abstract

-_tbd_
+Shows that any sufficiently advanced processing system requires loopy processing, which requires regulation, which requires a self-model, and that this structure can lead to self-referential conclusions about an agents own mental faculties and their involvement in its own agency.

 # Introduction

 Any computational system is limited in the complexity that it can handle within a single computational step.
 For embodied agents, this appears as a limit on the environmental complexity that they can sufficiently model and respond to within a single "time step" (citation needed).
 For more complex problems, multiple steps of processing are required in order to determine the next physical action.
 Such multiple processing steps may entail, for example, further analysis of the environment in order to better model its state; or it may entail action planning over multiple iterations.

-In biology, this provides an option for evolutionary pressures to trade off between a more complex brain and a simpler one that takes longer to make decisions.
+In biology, this provides an option for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that takes longer to make some decisions.

-According to the _good regulator theory_ (citation needed), and as the most promising AI models today are showing (citationS needed), in order for an agent to operate within a complex environment, it must model that environment (citation needed).
+According to the _good regulator theorem_ (citation needed), and as the most promising AI models today are showing (citationS needed), in order for an agent to operate within a complex environment, it must model that environment (citation needed).
 Additionally, if an embodied agent has complex actions, it must model its body (citation needed).

-Agents that incorporate multi-step processing have a second kind of action: one that changes its internal state only, without affecting its physical state.
+Agents that incorporate multi-step processing have a second kind of action: one that changes its internal data state without affecting its physical state.
 In humans, we call this "thought".
-Agents with such _non-physical actions_, thus must additionally model their non-physical self.
+Agents with such _non-physical actions_, thus must additionally model their non-physical self. <<tbd: this argument is still a little weak>>.

+In order for an agent to model its non-physical self, it requires direct access to the inputs, actions, and outcomes of that non-physical control.
+To understand this statement, consider the case of fluent aphasia, caused by damage to the Wernicke's area of the brain.
+Individuals with fluent aphasia can easily produce speech, but it is typically full of many meaningless words and often unnecessarily long winded.
+Wernicke's area is associated with language comprehension and, as such, provides a corrective mechanism during speech production in a neurotypical individual (_Wernicke's area_).

+tbd: also needed for corollary discharge?

 _tbd_: argue why needing a mental-schema also mandates needing direct awareness of thought.